 IV.
 Available documents and information

-The information provided under paragraphs 3 and 4 of article 123 of Law 4548/2018 and more specifically, the Invitation for the convocation of the Ordinary General Meeting, the total number of shares and voting rights that the shares incorporate on the date of the Invitation, the Report of the Board of Directors regarding its candidate members and the members of the Audot Committee, the Report of the Board of Directors regarding the review of the Remuneration Policy according to Article 111 par.
+The information provided under paragraphs 3 and 4 of article 123 of Law 4548/2018 and more specifically, the Invitation for the convocation of the Ordinary General Meeting, the total number of shares and voting rights that the shares incorporate on the date of the Invitation, the Report of the Board of Directors regarding its candidate members and the members of the Audit Committee, the Report of the Board of Directors regarding the review of the Remuneration Policy according to Article 111 par.
 2 of Law 4548/2018, the documents that will be submitted to the Ordinary General Meeting, the drafts of the resolutions on the items on the proposed agenda, as well as information on the exercise of the minority rights provided under paragraphs 2, 3, 6 and 7 of article 141 of Law 4548/2018, are available in electronic form on the Company’s website, in the link www.pairis.gr.
 The documents are also available to shareholders in hard copy at the Company’s Investor Relations Department (Gkoritsa Area, Aspropirgos, Attiki, P.C.
 19300, tel.: + 30 210 5515500).

 Aspropirgos, 11.06.2021